-	In eZ Enterprise, select Publish Later in the menu on the right.
+When editing a Content item, select Publish Later in the menu on the right.

 You will see a Future publication setting window.
 Choose a date and time and the content will be published at that time.

 If you had planned a future publication date and enter the edit mode of the same Content item, you also have a new option in the menu: Discard publish later.
-Activate it to remove the previously selected publication date.
+Use it to remove the previously selected publication date.

 The timeline in Page mode shows all changes that will happen to the Page in the future.